janwychowaniak/janwychowaniak.github.io/_posts/2020-11-14-linux-new-usb-hardware.markdown

 ---
 #

-An additional way of examining the USB situation is, as with many other, with `inxi`.
+An additional way of examining the USB situation comes, as with many other, with `inxi`.

 A bird's eye look: